-The ST parameter window of a CARESCAPE or GE's Datex-Ohmeda monitor shows three user selectable ST leads.
+The ST parameter window shows three user selectable ST leads.
 The fourth ST value shows the largest absolute ST lead of all monitored leads.
-When a Solar®, Dash® or CARESCAPE modular monitor is used, the user can also choose all leads to be shown as an alternative to ST number field.
+The user can also choose all leads to be shown as an alternative to ST number field.
 The "All leads" option shows ST values for all available ECG leads.
 This may help the clinician to notice if ischemia is spreading to new areas.